daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 Contrary to what many immersion-based learning methods say, I do not believe it is a smart idea to delay your output until you are "really good" for reasons such as "saying things incorrectly is going to "cripple" or "ruin" your Vietnamese".
 Doing this makes you miss out on so many opportunities to pick up on things to use in your output earlier and brainwashes you into a toxic perfectionist mindset, becoming extremely protective of your Vietnamese.

-Throughout my 4+ years of running TheMoeWay and talking to all sorts of immersion learners, I haven't seen many that are confident in output.
-Why is that?
-Well for most of them, they don't even want to try outputting at all because they're scared of saying something broken, or scared that it's going to ruin their Japanese, or scared that somebody may laugh at them etc. All of this is a product of a toxic perfectionist mindset that hurts immersion learning (_Most of the people in TheMoeWay community learn Japanese_).

 ## 3.2 Pronunciation

-Learning Vietnamese pronunciation is tough, even for advanced learners.
+Learning Vietnamese pronunciation is tough, even for advanced learners (if you follow traditional guides btw).
 It's undeniable to say that, how well you pronouce a Vietnamese word is largely up to how much time have you heard that word spoken by a Vietnamese native.

-## 3.3 Learning milestones (Currently in progress).
+## 3.3 Learning milestones

+How can you measure your current Vietnamese level?
+It's up to your listening and reading time (Comprehensible Input), not just immersing mindlessly, incomprehensible input doesn't work.

 ## 3.4 Closing notes: post-beginner stage and beyond